-The Company's investments in certain non-marketable equity securities in which it has the ability to exercise significant influence, but does not control through variable interests or voting interests, are accounted for under the equity method of accounting and presented as other non-current assets in the Company's consolidated balance sheets.
+The Company's investments in non-marketable equity securities in which it has the ability to exercise significant influence, but does not control through variable interests or voting interests, are accounted for under the equity method of accounting and presented as other non-current assets in the Company's consolidated balance sheets.
 Under the equity method, the Company recognizes its proportionate share of the comprehensive income or loss of the investee.
 The Company's share of income and losses from equity method investments is included in share in losses of associated company.
-During the year ended December 31, 2016, the Company early adopted and applied a new Accounting Standard Update ("ASU") issued by the FASB which eliminates the requirement that an investor retrospectively apply the equity method of accounting when an investment becomes qualified for the equity method of accounting as a result of an increase in the level of ownership or degree of influence.
-Under the new ASU the equity method investor is required to add the cost of acquiring the additional interest in the investee to the current basis of the investor's previously held interest and to adopt the equity method of accounting as of the date the investment becomes qualified for equity method accounting.
+The Company adds the cost of acquiring the additional interest in an unconsolidated equity investment that was not accounted for under the equity method as of the date the equity investment becomes qualified for equity method accounting.

-Other non-marketable equity securities in which the Company does not have a controlling interest or significant influence are recorded at cost and presented as other non-current assets in the Company's consolidated balance sheets.
+Other non-marketable equity securities in which the Company does not have a controlling interest or significant influence are recorded at cost and presented as other noncurrent assets in the Company's consolidated balance sheets.

-The Company reviews its investments accounted for under the cost and equity methods for possible impairment, which generally involves an analysis of the facts and changes in circumstances influencing the investments.
-There was no impairment of non-marketable equity investments during the years ended December 31, 2016, 2015 and 2014.
+The Company reviews its unconsolidated non-marketable equity investments for possible impairment, which generally involves an analysis of the facts and changes in circumstances influencing the investments.
+There was no impairment of unconsolidated non-marketable equity investments during the years ended December 31, 2017, 2016 and 2015.